Welcome to Daring Opinion

 The Results

-The ratio of costs to gross income between 1991 and 1996, remained constant at 52%, and the rate of return on equity rose from 14.7% to 17.1%.
-This was achieved despite substantial depreciation charges from heavy investment in computer hardware and software, branch renovation, ATM sites, dedicated TeleMoney remittance centres, special end of service grants to hundreds of employees, and recruitment and training expenses.
+Between 1991 and 1997, the rate of return on equity rose from 14.7% to 17.1% and the ratio of cost to gross income remained constant at 52%.
+This was achieved despite substantial depreciation charges from heavy investment in computer hardware and software, branch reconstruction, ATM and point of sale networks, dedicated TeleMoney remittance centres, extensive training programs, and special end of service grants to hundreds of employees.

 For the first time in its 17 years as a Saudi Bank, ANB was examined in April 1997 by the rating agency, Bank Watch of New York.
 It received the agency’s highest rating: “A” for Intra-country issuing and “1” for short-term local currency.
 In November 1997, ANB was rated by the Cyprus based Capital Intelligence rating agency.
 It received an “A” for long-term rating and “A-1” for short-term rating with a “stable” outlook.